-Trademarks of Barclays Capital Inc. ("Barclays Capital").
-The product is not sponsored, endorsed, sold or promoted by Barclays Capital.
-Barclays Capital makes no representation or warranty, express or implied, to the owners of the product or any member of the public regarding the advisability of investing in securities generally or in the product particularly or the ability of the Barclays Capital indices, including without limitation, the Barclays capital indices, to track general bond market performance Barclays Capital's only relationship to Allianz Life Insurance Company of North America ("Allianz") and its affiliates is the licensing of the Barclays Capital indices which are determined, composed and calculated by Barclays Capital without regard to Allianz or the product.
-Barclays Capital has no obligation to take the needs of Allianz or the owners of the product into consideration in determining, composing or calculating the Barclays Capital indices.
-Barclays Capital is not responsible for and has not participated in the determination of the timing of, prices at, or quantities of the product to be issued or in the determination or calculation of the equation by which the product is to be converted into cash.
-Barclays Capital has no obligation or liability in connection with the administration, marketing or trading of the product.
+Allianz products are not sponsored, endorsed, sold, or promoted by Barclays Capital, Barclays Capital makes no representation or warranty, express or implied, to the owners of Allianz products or any member of the public regarding the advisability of investing in securities generally or in Allianz products particularly or the ability of the Barclays Capital Indices, including without limitation, the Barclays Capital U.S. Aggregate Bond Index, to track general bond market performance.
+Barclays Capital's only relationship to Allianz Life Insurance Company of North America and its affiliates ("Allianz") is the licensing of the Barclays Capital U.S. Aggregate Bond Index and Barclays US Dynamic Balance Index which are determined, composed and calculated by Barclays Capital without regard to Allianz or Allianz products.
+Barclays Capital has no obligation to take the needs of Allianz or the owners of Allianz products into consideration in determining, composing or calculating the Barclays Capital U.S. Aggregate Bond Index.
+Barclays Capital is not responsible for and has not participated in the determination of the timing of, prices at, or quantities of Allianz products to be issued or in the determination or calculation of the equation by which Allianz products are to be converted into cash.
+Barclays Capital has no obligation or liability in connection with the administration, marketing or trading of Allianz products.

-BARCLAYS CAPITAL DOES NOT GUARANTEE THE QUALITY.
-ACCURACY AND/OR THE COMPLETENESS OF THE BARCLAYS CAPITAL INDICES, OR ANY DATA INCLUDED THEREIN OR OTHERWISE ORTAINED BY ALLIANZ OWNERS OF PRODUCT, OR ANY OTHER PERSON OR ENTITY FROM THE USE OF THE BARCLAYS CAPITAL INDICES.
-IN CONNECTION WITH THE RIGHTS LICENSED HEREUNDER OR FOR ANY OTHER USE.
-BARCLAYS CAPITAL MAKES NO EXPRESS OR IMPLIED WARRANTIES.
-AND HEREBY EXPRESSLY DISCLAIMS ALL WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE WITH RESPECT TO THE BARCLAYS CAPITAL INDICES, OR ANY DATA INCLUDED THEREIN.
+BARCLAYS CAPITAL DOES NOT GUARANTEE THE QUALITY, ACCURACY AND/OR THE COMPLETENESS OF THE BARCLAYS CAPITAL INDICES, OR ANY DATA INCLUDED THEREIN, OR OTHERWISE OBTAINED BY ALLIANZ, OWNERS OF ALLIANZ PRODUCTS, OR ANY OTHER PERSON OR ENTITY FROM THE USE OF THE BARCLAYS CAPITAL INDICES, INCLUDING WITHOUT LIMITATION, THE BARCLAYS CAPITAL U.S. AGGREGATE BOND INDEX, IN CONNECTION WITH THE RIGHTS LICENSED HEREUNDER OR FOR ANY OTHER USE.
+BARCLAYS CAPITAL MAKES NO EXPRESS OR IMPLIED WARRANTIES, AND HEREBY EXPRESSLY DISCLAIMS ALL WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE WITH RESPECT TO THE BARCLAYS CAPITAL INDICES,

+INCLUDING WITHOUT LIMITATION, THE BARCLAYS CAPITAL U.S. AGGREGATE BOND INDEX, OR ANY DATA INCLUDED THEREIN.
 WITHOUT LIMITING ANY OF THE FOREGOING, IN NO EVENT SHALL BARCLAYS CAPITAL HAVE ANY LIABILITY FOR ANY SPECIAL, PUNITIVE, INDIRECT, OR CONSEQUENTIAL DAMAGES (INCLUDING LOST PROFITS), EVEN IF NOTIFIED OF THE POSSIBILITY OF SUCH DAMAGES.